Battle of Khotyn (1673): Aftermath

-In result of the battle the Ottoman army suffered crippling losses.
-It lost two-thirds of its count in either killed or wounded.
-On top of that Moldavian and Wallachian troops switched sides and decided to support the Commonwealth.
+In consequence of the battle the Ottoman army suffered crippling losses.
+Its casualties, killed and wounded, numbered two-thirds of its strength.
+Moreover, Moldavian and Wallachian troops switched sides and decided to support the Commonwealth.

 The Turkish forces withdrew from Poland after their supplies and most of their artillery were captured but they retained most of western Ukraine.
-Sobieski and the nobles returned to Warsaw for elections following the death of Michael Wisniowiecki, King of Poland, the day before the battle.
+Sobieski and the nobles returned to Warsaw for elections since Michael Wisniowiecki, King of Poland, had died the day before the battle.